-Challengers Young Adult Schemes are for disabled young people aged 18 to 25, and run at weekends, evenings, and school holidays.
+Our Challengers Young Adult Schemes in Surrey and Hampshire are for disabled young people ages 18 to 25 to make friends and try out fun activities.
+These run at weekends, evenings, and school holidays.

 There’s always lots of things to do at these schemes!
 Organised activities include trips out to the IMAX cinema, skiing, bowling, and lunch out at Pizza Express.